SWC-Advanced-Microscopy/linux_cli_intro/Notes.md

 # Searching for files
 This section will just provide examples showing how commands can be chained together to do things that are surprisingly complicated.
+The main take home point is that this sort of thing is possible, we won't go into all the details why everything here works.
-Let's SSH to joiner and go to the directory containing summaries of all the acquisitions done on BrainSaw
+Let's SSH to joiner and go to the directory containing summaries of all the acquisitions done on BrainSaw.

 ```
 $ /mnt/data/BakingTrayStacks/ADMIN/acquisitionStats
 ```